Animal Feed Regulations

 Animal feed is food made for animals.
 Animal feed includes pet food and pet treats for dogs and cats as well as food for farm animals.

 Who Regulates Animal Feed?

-The Center for Veterinary Medicine (CVM) is a part of the Food and Drug Administration (FDA).
-The FDA ensures the safety of animal feed for millions of animals including chickens, turkeys, cows, pigs, sheep, fish, dogs, cats, and horses.
+FDA regulates animal feed to ensure that it's safe for the billions of animals in the U.S., including chickens, turkeys, cows, pigs, sheep, fish, dogs, cats, and horses.

-CVM develops regulations and guidelines for animal feed manufacturers to follow when making animal feed.
-These rules help the FDA to control the food we feed our pets and livestock while ensuring that feed manufacturers make quality food for animals.
+FDA writes regulations and guidelines for animal feed manufacturers to follow when making animal feed.
+These rules help FDA ensure that the food we feed our pets and farm animals is safe and high quality.

-Medicated feeds are animal feeds that contain FDA-approved drugs.
-Medicated feeds are fed to animals to treat or prevent diseases, or to improve growth and productivity within the animal.
-These types of feeds are especially useful in the farming industry.
-They are helpful because they allow the farmers to medicate an entire group of animals rather than to medicate each animal individually.
+Medicated feed is animal feed that contains an FDA-approved animal drug.
+Medicated feed is fed to animals to treat, control, or prevent a disease, or to improve the animals' growth and productivity.
+This type of feed is especially useful in the farming industry because farmers can, when necessary, medicate an entire herd or flock of animals rather than medicate each animal individually.

-FDA is also responsible for making sure that approved medicated feeds are safe and effective for the animals that eat the feed and that the food products made from these treated animals, such as milk, meat, and eggs, are safe for people to eat.
+FDA is responsible for approving the animal drug that goes in the medicated feed.
+FDA makes sure that the drug is safe and effective for the animals that eat the medicated feed and that food products made from these treated animals, such as milk, meat, eggs, and honey, are safe for people to eat.